 Fasten off, and weave in ends.

-Row 2: ch 1, turn, sc in each stitch across.
-When you get to the end of the row, turn the piece sideways and put 2 sc in the very end.
-Continue sc around the other side.
+Row 2: sc in each st across, at end of row turn the piece sideways and put 2 sc in the very end, continue sc around the other side.

 Fasten off leaving a 5″ tail for sewing the button tab to the glove.

 Line the straight end of the button tab up with the thumb hole seam.
 Sew it securely to the glove, just below the top band.
 Put the glove on and lay the button tab across your wrist and see how it lays.
 Position the button near the side of your wrist, keeping an eye on the spot, then take the glove off and sew it on.

 The other glove will be made the same way, but the button tab will be sewn on the opposite side, so you don’t end up with two right hand or two left hand gloves.

 Want more gorgeous crochet patterns, and a little encouragement for your day?
 Sign up for my newsletter here!
 That way you’ll never miss out on special events, or freebies I’m offering.

 I would love to see a picture when you’re done, so please feel free to come by my Facebook group and show off your project!
 Be sure to tag @kirstenhollowaydesigns when you share pictures of your finished fingerless gloves on Instagram, and use #heartstringsfingerlessgloves